MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/grpc.md

 As defined by Google, _Protocol buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data._ They allow for service definition, as an IDL, as well as a strongly-typed payload definition.
 This is helpful to make an efficient usage of the network, because messages are serialized to binary format.

 ## Resource and action oriented
 As any RPC style, a gRPC API can be defined using either a _resource-oriented_ or an _action-oriented_ approach.
-However, it is [recommended following an _action-oriented_ approach](https://cloud.google.com/apis/design/resources), so that it can easily be mapped as a REST (see [gRPC Transcoding](https://github.com/googleapis/googleapis/blob/master/google/api/http.proto)).
+However, it is [recommended following a _resource-oriented_ approach](https://cloud.google.com/apis/design/resources), so that it can easily be mapped as a REST (see [gRPC Transcoding](https://github.com/googleapis/googleapis/blob/master/google/api/http.proto)).

 ## External resources
 * [gRPC Main Page][gRPC]